rustbridge/rusty-snake-book/src/3-cargo.md

 $ cargo new rusty_snake
 ```

-cargo generated a new new folder called `rust_snake`. `cd` into the directory to check out what cargo generated.
+Cargo generated a new new folder called `rusty_snake`. `cd` into the directory to check out what cargo generated.

 Open the file `cargo.toml` in the editor of your choice.
 This is called a manifest, and it contains all of the metadata that Cargo needs to compile your project.